siwill22/Deconstructing-Plate-Tectonic-Reconstructions/README.md

+## Notes
+- The illustrations in the paper were created using either [GPlates](http://www.gplates.org) or through python code.
+This repository contains the code for the latter of these groups.
-The code is organised into folders corresponding to each figure.
+- The code is organised into folders corresponding to each figure.
+- Figures produced by this code will be similar to, but not identical to, the figures in the paper due to formatting changes made by the publishers.